Meg4Byte/Microstepped-Stepper-Motor-/README.md

    - Click on the 'Analysis' button to start the transient analysis.
    - Observe the output waveforms for motor acceleration, velocity, torque, and angle.

+## Contributing

+ If you'd like to contribute to this project, please follow these guidelines:

+ Fork the repository on GitHub

+ Clone your forked repository to your local machine

+ Create a new branch for your feature or bug fix

+ Make your changes and commit them

+ Push your changes to your fork on GitHub

+ Create a pull request to submit your contribution

 ## License

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this code at your own discretion.